get-carefull/data-api-mapper-js/README.md

 ## Running a batchInsert ⚙️

-If you want, you can do batchInsert.
+If you want, you can run batchInsert.
 You create a query with an array with the parameters and then you invoke the batchInsert method.
 The result is the final number of inserts made.

 ```javascript